priyanshuraj26007/Marketing-Analytics---Customer-Insights-Sentiment-Analysis/README.md

 ## Project Overview

-This project is an end-to-end Data Analytics portfolio project that demonstrates the complete analytics workflow followed by professional data analysts.
-Starting from raw customer shopping data, the project covers data cleaning, exploratory analysis, SQL-based business insights, and interactive Power BI dashboard creation.

 The objective is to transform raw transactional data into actionable insights that help businesses understand customer purchasing behavior, identify revenue drivers, and make data-driven decisions.

 ---